greggersaurus/OpenSteamController/Firmware/README.md

     1. Make regression tests (i.e. testPrint)
         1. Buffer overflow related
         1. __disable_irq() related (i.e. ADC IRQs causing double prints or data loss...)
+        1. Can we make input related ones
+            1. Think through but just fixed where system would loop through rx buffer due to bug in wrapIdx logic
     1. Try to fix CDC UART overflow issues (can we without rewriting USB ROM code though...?)
         1. The issues stems from the fact that USB ROM code ACKs data packets before calling callbacks
             1. This means that in callback if we don't have room, we cannot tell the host to wait